Strawberry Matcha Cake with Matcha Whipped Cream

 Gently fold the fluffy egg whites into your cake mixture until just combined.
 There should be no more white streaks left in the batter.

 • Evenly spread cake batter into prepared pans and bake for 35-45 minutes, checking at the 30-minute mark.
+(As a general rule of thumb, cake pan should be filled about two-thirds full with batter.
+If you have extra, make cupcakes!)

 To test if it is done, stick a toothpick in the center.
 If it comes out clean, it's done baking.
 You can also lightly press on the center of the cake with your finger—if it springs back, it's done baking.